 Whole-Grain PastaPasta is always a favorite family food, because it’s quick, easy and tasty.
-But is it healthy?
-It can be.
+And it can be healthy!
 The trick is to watch your portion sizes and to make the switch to the whole-grain varieties.

 Both whole-grain and white pasta are cooked by boiling in a big pot of water.
 Whole grain pastas don’t necessarily take any longer to cook.
 Follow the package directions and be careful not to overcook, because over-cooking can make your pasta turn out kind of gummy.
-Allow 2 ounces of any shape pasta per person, which cooks up to be one cup.
+Assume about 2 ounces of any shape of dry pasta per person.

 Long-grain brown rice cooks up fluffier than the short-grain varieties.
 Many times, you’ll find this rice in stores just called “long grain.”
 Some special varieties of long-grain rice are called Basmati, Texmati, Carolina and Jasmine.
 Short-grain varieties include sushi and Calrose.

-Pour the rice into the boiling water, stir it once, reduce heat to low, cover the pan and let it cook for 50 minutes.
-Use a pan with a tight-fitting lid.
-If you think your lid isn’t tight enough, cover the pan with foil and then put the lid on top.
+Pour the rice into the boiling water, stir it once, reduce heat to low, cover the pan with a tight-fitting lid and let it cook for about 50 minutes.
 After 50 minutes, take the pan off the heat and let it sit for 10 minutes before you take the lid off.

-Store the leftover cup in the refrigerator for up to three days.
-It’s easy to heat up in the microwave.
+Store the leftover rice in the refrigerator for up to three days.
+It’s easy to heat up in the microwave with a little bit of water.
 It’s good cold for lunch, too.
 Try it tossed with some chopped parsley, lemon juice and olive oil.